VisionDepth/VisionBreaker-Neurogrid-Terminal/README.md

 ## Installation

-If you like to try without using command prompts i have packaged the game into a .EXE go to releases and choose the latest release and download the zip file ? once downloaded extract somewhere on Harddrive and run the .exe
+### If you like to try without using command prompts i have packaged the game into a .EXE
+- go to releases and choose the latest release and download the zip file
+- once downloaded extract somewhere on Harddrive
+- run the .exe

 You can run VisionBreaker: Neurogrid Terminal in a Conda environment (recommended) or with plain Python and `pip`.